NesquikMike/CertificateGiver/README.md

         SPREADSHEET HAS BEEN UPDATED
         ```

-      This has given 5 certificates to the 5 children and ensured that anyone who has gotten a certificate in the last
+      This has given 5 certificates to 5 children and ensured that anyone who has gotten a certificate in the last
       5 occasions that certificates were given has not gotten another certificate.

       Now that the certificates have been given you can just make a note of the names that appear on the Terminal as
       they have been recorded in the spreadsheet; you don't need to do anything to the CSV for the changes to be
       recorded.
-You can check them in the CSV to if you prefer or if you want to see who got certificates in previous
+You can check them in the CSV too if you prefer or if you want to see who got certificates in previous
       weeks.
 Remember you can open the CSV from the terminal by using the command:

       ```bash